fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 16: Food Futures
+Mostly wrap-up stuff for our last two meetings.
+Monday continues our theme of thinking through the social implications of technological change when it comes to food production and consumption.

 ### May 2
 - Megan Poinski, [Technology is revolutionizing food, but how can it be explained to consumers?](https://www.fooddive.com/news/food-tech-explain-marketing/606401/)